 - US Senate heads for crucial immigration vote

-- Plenty of hurdles ahead for immigration bill
+- Plenty of hurdles ahead of the immigration bill

 - Immigration bill survives Senate challenges

 One of the main issues of this bill is about legalizing illegal immigrants.
-I personally don’t think any politician cares of illegal immigrants, they care for the votes (looks like this is a universal behavior across the world).
+Politicians really care about the votes (looks like this is a universal behavior across the world).
 When I was in the US I did get to hear a lot about how we immigrants were hurting their economy.
-I never agreed with that as I saw immigrants pumping back most of their earning back into the US economy [buying cars, home, education etc].
+I never agreed with that as I saw immigrants spending a significant part of their earning [buying cars, home, education etc].
 We were indirectly creating more jobs.